BenoitPAIX/16S_metabarcoding_tutorial/README.md

 Pielou
 ```

-We can now add the Pielou index and the factors of interest in the data frame
+We can now add the Pielou index and the factors of interest to the data frame
 ```
 data_alpha_all = cbind(metadata_subsampled[, c("Site","Month","Site_code","Month_code")], data_alpha , Pielou)
 data_alpha_all
 ```

-What if I don't want to include all the samples in my analysis? (just only the site S1 for example)
+What if I don't want to include all the samples in my analysis? (just only the site S1, for example)

 <details>
   <summary>See the answer</summary>